Delphine Nkansa: 2024

 She reached the semi-finals of the women's 60 metres at the 2024 World Athletics Indoor Championships in Glasgow.
-She ran as part of the Belgian 4x100m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
+She ran as part of the Belgian 4 × 100 m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
 She was selected for the 2024 European Athletics Championships in Rome in June 2024.
 She placed 4th in the European Championships semi-final in Rome in June 2024, not advancing to the final.
 She did post a personal record, covering 100 meters in 11.21s.
-She was also part of the Belgian 4x100m relay team which qualified for the final.
+She was also part of the Belgian 4 × 100 m relay team which qualified for the final.
 In June, she again broke her personal record at the 2024 Belgian Athletics Championships setting a time of 11.20s.

 Having qualified for the women's 100 metres at the 2024 Summer Olympic Games via the World Athletics Rankings, she qualified for the semi-finals by matching her PB and finishing 3rd in her round 1 heat.
 She finished 7th in her semi-final.
 She also ran in the women's 4 × 100 metres relay, the Belgian team also having qualified for the 2024 Summer Olympic Games via the World Athletics Rankings.
 The team was however disqualified in round 1 when Elise Mehuys passed the baton to her outside the takeover zone.

 2025

 She was selected for the 60 metres at the 2025 European Athletics Indoor Championships in Appeldoorn where she did not qualify for the semi-finals.
-She ran the anchor leg for the Belgian 4x100m relay team at the 2025 World Athletics Relays as Belgium won their heat and qualified a team for the World Championships.
+She ran the anchor leg for the Belgian 4 × 100 m relay team at the 2025 World Athletics Relays as Belgium won their heat and qualified a team for the World Championships.
 She won the 100 metres for Belgium at the 2025 European Athletics Team Championships Second Division in Maribor on 28 June.

-In September 2025, she competed in the women's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.
+In September 2025, she competed in the women's 4 × 100 metres at the 2025 World Championships in Tokyo, Japan.

+2026

+Nkansa placed third over 60 metres in 7.29 seconds at the Belgian Indoor Championships.

+At the end of July, she crowned herself queen of Belgian sprint by winning both 100 and 200 metres Belgian national outdoor titles.

+Competing at the 2026 European Championships in Birmingham, England, Nkansa ran a personal best 11.06 seconds to place third in the final of the 100 metres, winning her first senior individual medal at a major championships.
+She also competed in the women's 4 × 100 metres relay at the championships, with Belgium placing fifth in the final.
+At the 2026 Diamond League Final in Brussels in September, she placed ninth in the 100 metres.